Dates

 - Drugs are banned from the camp site and anyone found to be in possession

-of or under the influence of drugs will be ejected from the event without
+of, or under the influence of drugs, will be ejected from the event without

-refund of their ticket.
+refund of their ticket, at the organisers discretion.

 - All camp participants are expected to take reasonable measures for